Myriopteris intertexta: Taxonomy

-Myriopteris intertexta was first described by William Ralph Maxon in 1918, as Cheilanthes covillei subsp. intertexta, based on material collected on Black Mountain by William Russel Dudley.
+Myriopteris intertexta was first described by William Ralph Maxon in 1918, as the subspecies Cheilanthes covillei subsp. intertexta.
+The holotype at the Dudley Herbarium was collected on Black Mountain by William Russel Dudley in 1903.
+Maxon did not explain his choice of epithet: "intertexta" means "interwoven", possibly referring to the scales on the undersurface of the leaf, the smallest of which he described as "entangled and not separable".
 In 1923, Maxon elevated it to the level of a full species as Cheilanthes intertexta in his treatment of ferns for LeRoy Abrams' Illustrated Flora of the Pacific States.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes, including that used by Maxon, is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. intertexta, which thus became Myriopteris intertexta.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. intertexta, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
 This species is commonly known as coastal lip fern.

-This fern is thought to be an allotetraploid fertile hybrid of Myriopteris gracillima (maternal) and Myriopteris covillei (paternal).
+Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
+M. intertexta belongs to what Grusz et al. informally named the covillei clade.
+Members of the "core covillei" clade, including M. intertexta, have leaves finely divided into bead-like segments.
+M. intertexta is an allotetraploid derived from two other members of the clade, M. covillei and M. gracillima.
+The latter is the maternal parent and M. intertexta is hence sister to it in a plastid phylogeny.

+It forms an unnamed backcross hybrid with M. gracillima.

+Ecology and conservation

+While globally secure (G5), M. intertexta is threatened in the northern part of its range.
+NatureServe considers it to be critically imperiled (S1) in Oregon.